tdwg/vocab/README.md

 [This release](https://github.com/tdwg/vocab/releases/tag/2016-08-02-review-submission) contains the versions of the Standards Documentation Specification and Vocabulary Maintenance Specifications as submitted to the TDWG Executive Committee upon request for the appointment of a review manager.
 The request was approved and Dag Endresen was appointed review manager.
 These versions were the ones reviewed by the expert reviewers solicited by the review manager.

-## Participating in the Task Group
+## Issues of the Task Group

-To participate in the task group, go to the [Issues Tracker](https://github.com/tdwg/vocab/issues) and click on "Watch".
-You may need to sign up for a GitHub account and log in before "watching".

-To initiate discussion on an issue, open a new issue in the tracker.
-Opening or commenting on an existing issue will generate emails to others who are watching the tracker.
+Issues of the task group were documented by the [Issues Tracker](https://github.com/tdwg/vocab/issues).

 ## Meeting notes